TheZoroForce240/FNF-Extra-Keys-V2/README.md

 # FNF Zoro Engine

+this engine is dead lol dont use it

 This is a mod for Friday Night Funkin, and mainly adds more features to the base game, for easier modding.
 I mainly use this engine to test ideas and mess around with code, but you can still make mods with this of course!